-Quanzhou is a paradise for all the tourists from every corner of the world.
-It is a super modern city-port and an ancient city with rich and diverse history.
+Quanzhou is a hidden treasure, a paradise for all the tourists from every corner of the world.
+It is a super modern port and an ancient city with rich and diverse history.
 It remains one of the world’s biggest ports for more than three centuries and the starting point of the Maritime Silk Road.
 The city was known to Arab traders as Zaiton and praised by Marco Polo as the “one of the two greatest havens in the world for commerce”.
 Quanzhou is also known for its Tieguanyin Tea, Dehua Porcelain as well as its Huian Stone Carvings.
 Today Quanzhou remains a melting pot of diverse cultures and religions.
 A walk around the city area takes you past many Buddhist and Hindu temples, mosques and churches.
 The Maritime Museum pays tribute to both seafaring and culture.

 The Qingjing Mosque, China’s oldest Arab-style, was inspired by the Umayyad Mosque in Damascus.
 A plaque inside attests to the support of the third Ming Emperor, Yongle.
 He was also the emperor behind the famed voyages of Zheng He (Cheng Ho).